Homotopy Groups of Diagonal Complements: Fundamental Groups

-We need to show that the inclusion $B^d(X,n)\hookrightarrow\sp{n}X$ induces an isomorphism on fundamental group if $d>1$.
-If we invoke Lemma \ref{key} as before, this boils down to showing that for $V$ a contractible neighborhood in $X$, $B^d(V,n)$ is simply connected whenever $d\geq 2$.
-This fact we can prove for neighborhoods of simplicial $X$.
-As in (\ref{delta}), denote by $\Delta_k$ the standard $k$-simplex.
-Then $B^d(\Delta_k,n)$ is simply connected for all $k\geq 1$ and $d\geq 2$ by Proposition \ref{bdrmn}.
-In fact if $X$ contains no nondegenerate one or two simplexes, then any neighborhood $V$ is $1$-admissible and the claim follows by Theorem \ref{main2} and Corollary \ref{armstrong} in that case.
+\begin{proof} We need show that the inclusion $B^d(X,n)\hookrightarrow\sp{n}X$ induces an isomorphism on fundamental group if $d>1$.
+If we invoke Lemma \ref{key} as before, this boils down to showing that for $V$ a contractible neighborhood in $X$, $B^d(V,n)$ is simply connected whenever $d\geq 2$ and for any $n\geq 1$.
+If $V$ is a contractible neighborhood in simplicial $X$ (as in the proof of Theorem \ref{most}), any element in $\pi_1(B^d(V,n))$ can be represented by a braid and by resolving the intersection points, this braid can be homotoped to the trivial braid. \end{proof}